HolyBlackCat/cpp-tutorials/language/02_basic/03_computations.md

 `std::cout << "The value is " << (10 + 20) / 2 << "\n"` is a full expression, and every other expression in it is a subexpression.

+If you've been paying attention, you should realize that a (full) expression followed by `;` is a statement (though there are other kinds of statements that will be discussed later).

 > ## Exercise 2
 >
 > Write the first example from this chapter on a piece of paper.
 Circle every operand in it.
 Then circle (perhaps with a different color) every expression in it.
+Then circle every statement in it.